bigdata-vandy/bigdata-vandy.github.io/_posts/2017-02-02-intro-to-the-cluster.md

 # Interacting with the Cluster
-Obviously, there's a lot going on in managing the cluster, but, luckily, Cloudera provides the Hadoop User Experience (Hue) tool to coordinate constructing and exectuing jobs (not to mention browing and managing HDFS data) through the interface `bigdata.accre.vanderbilt.edu:8888`.
+Obviously, there's a lot going on in managing the cluster, but, luckily, Cloudera provides the Hadoop User Experience (Hue) tool to coordinate constructing and executing jobs (not to mention browsing and managing HDFS data) through the interface `bigdata.accre.vanderbilt.edu:8888`.
 Users need a valid Vanderbilt ID and password to log on, and once they've logged on, should [contact ACCRE](http://www.accre.vanderbilt.edu/?page_id=367) about getting permission.
 Once approved, users will be able to connect to `bigdata.accre.vanderbilt.edu` with `ssh`.

-Getting started with
-Hue will be the subject of it's own future post, but most people should find it fairly intuitive.
+Getting started with Hue will be the subject of it's own future post, but most people should find it fairly intuitive.